Become more efficient in everyday life with processes that work

-Process optimization is about minimizing waste of resources and to optimize workflows.
+Process optimization is about minimizing waste of resources.
 This might entail anything from order management and processing of complaints to tender processes and on-boarding of new employees.

 Common to all workflows is that they can be optimized so that the internal resources are utilized in the best possible way and external receivers get through your channels faster and more efficiently.

 There is, as a rule, a reason why you do the things that you do.
 History is often the strongest argument.
 But is it good enough?

 The short answer is: No. It may be easy to keep going as you usually do, but if you have the slightest suspicion that something might be accomplish in a better way, it’s time to stop and reflect.
 It is important that you do this for the sake of the employees, your customers, as well as the bottom line of the company.
 Often, no major changes are needed before a process is significantly improved.

 The vast majority of service processes can be optimized